stonepros/stone/doc/rados/configuration/network-config-ref.rst

    include each IP address/subnet in your IP tables and open ports for them as necessary.

-.. note:: Ceph uses `CIDR`_ notation for subnets (e.g., ``10.0.0.0/24``).
+.. note:: Stone uses `CIDR`_ notation for subnets (e.g., ``10.0.0.0/24``).

 When you have configured your networks, you may restart your cluster or restart each daemon.
-Ceph daemons bind dynamically, so you do not have to restart the entire cluster at once if you change your network configuration.
+Stone daemons bind dynamically, so you do not have to restart the entire cluster at once if you change your network configuration.